Low Testosterone (Male Hypogonadism)

 There are many other potential causes of low testosterone, including the following:

-- medications, including opioids, hormones used to treat prostate cancer, and steroids (i.e., prednisone)
+- Medications, including opioids, hormones used to treat prostate cancer, and steroids (such as prednisone)

 - Kallman syndrome (abnormal development of the hypothalamus, a gland in the brain that controls many hormones)